danielgancino/act1_2p_si_eda_2_25_gancino/README.md

 - Metrics (R², MSE, RMSE) were calculated for both models.
 - The impact of the applied techniques on the quality of the prediction was analyzed.

+## Last changes made

+For this task, it was focused on implementing two splitting techniques for the dataset:

+1. **K-Fold Cross Validation:**
+   - Split the data into K subsets (folds) and trained the model K times, each time using K-1 subsets for training and the remaining subset for testing.
+   - This technique provides a more robust evaluation by utilizing multiple partitions of the dataset.

+2. **Leave-One-Out Cross Validation (LOOCV):**
+   - Each data point is used as a test set while the rest of the data points are used as the training set.
+This process is repeated for each data point in the dataset.
+   - Though computationally expensive, this method gives an accurate evaluation for each individual data point.

+Both techniques were applied using a multiple linear regression model*, and the models' performances were compared in terms of R², MSE, and RMSE.

+The best model was chosen based on the computational efficiency and generalization capability, with K-Fold Cross Validation being the preferred method.